C-ITS: Cooperative Intelligent Transport Systems and Services

 - The C-ITS domain uses a lot of abbreviations (C-ITS Glossary) which usually is confusing and sometimes the meaning of some abbreviations is fuzzy requiring some specification of the terms used.

-The CAR 2 CAR Communication Consortium provides a Public Key Infrastructure (PKI) ready-to-use by active CAR 2 CAR members.
-This Pilot-PKI provides digital certificates for vehicles as a necessary component of V2V communication systems.
+The CAR 2 CAR Communication Consortium provides Public Key Infrastructures (PKIs) ready-to-use by active CAR 2 CAR members.
+These ECTL Level 0 registered Pilot-PKIs provide digital certificates for vehicles or infrastructures as a necessary component of V2V communication systems.